kidanger/vpv/README.md

 cd build
 cmake ..
 make
+# change your PATH environnement variable so that the folder build/ is used
-# the following command will install the binary 'vpv'
+# or install the binary 'vpv' system-wide using the following command:
 sudo make install
-# or you can change your PATH variable with something like:
-echo "export PATH=$PATH:`pwd`">>~/.bashrc
 ```